 NetApp and SAN

-NetApp is now the fastest growing enterprise SAN storage vendor1:
+NetApp is now the fastest growing enterprise SAN storage vendor:

-- Accelerate your SAN solutions with NetApp’s leading performance2
+- Accelerate your SAN solutions with NetApp’s leading performance

 - Leverage the best cloud-connected infrastructure to flexibly move and protect your data across your hybrid cloud environment